 Delgado was named the third head coach in NM State women’s soccer program history in January 2014.
 He was the interim head coach since mid-November of 2013 after the resignation of Blair Quinn.
 He first came to Las Cruces after joining the New Mexico State soccer staff as an assistant coach in March 2013.

-Delgado arrived in Las Cruces after spending the 2008-12 seasons as the head coach at the University of Arkansas at Little Rock.
+Before NM State, Delgado spent the 2008-12 seasons as the head coach at the University of Arkansas at Little Rock.
 He helped the Trojans to two Sun Belt Conference Tournament appearances in his tenure.

 Delgado spent five seasons transforming the UALR program into a contender in the Sun Belt Conference.
 In addition to two conference tournament showings, Delgado led UALR to academic success as well.
 The NSCAA recognized the Trojans for their team GPA of 3.0 or above for five academic years under Delgado.

-In his second season at UALR, Delgado and the Trojans made history in 2009 with the program's first appearance in the Sun Belt Conference Tournament Championship game.
+In his second season at UALR (2009), Delgado and the Trojans made history with the program's first appearance in the Sun Belt Conference Tournament championship game.
 The 2009 Trojans also made Sun Belt Tournament history by becoming the first No. 8-seed to knock off a No. 1-seed, scoring a 1-0 overtime victory against Florida International, Nov.
 4, 2009.